ManticoreGamesInc/CC-Weapon-Spawner/README.md

 This template works with the Weapon Switcher template.

+## Note

+If the Dependent folders are empty in Project Content under Imported Content for this component, save and reload the project to fix it.

 ## Setup

 Drag and drop the Weapon Spawner template into the Hierarchy.